CattoFace/barrcodes/content/posts/aoc2024/day17.md

     .collect();
 ```

-And finally, for each number in the instruction, this `possible_a` vector is rebuilt from the previous `possible_a` vector being converted to the possible A values that can become one of the previous `possible_a` values **and** print the number:
+And finally, for each number in the instruction, this `possible_a` vector is rebuilt from the previous `possible_a` vector: for every A value in the vector, I test if I can add any 3 bits to it and print the previous number I needed to:
 ```rust
 for &to_output in instructions[..instructions.len() - 1].iter().rev() {
     possible_a = possible_a